 Brother Caleb M. Dyer

-Caleb was able to embrace the economic opportunities of the industrial revolution because the Enfield Shakers had a history of appointing financially conservative but far-sighted trustees.
-Nathaniel Draper, Samuel Barker, and Trueworthy Heath had, in their day, purchased prime agricultural land, quarries, timberland and water rights.
+Caleb was able to embrace the economic opportunities of the Industrial Revolution because the Enfield Shakers had a history of appointing financially conservative but far-sighted trustees.
+Brothers Nathaniel Draper, Samuel Barker, and True Worthy Heath had, in their day, purchased prime agricultural land, quarries, timberland, and water rights.
 They were scrupulous in acquiring only what could be bought or traded without going into debt.
-The “hands to work” ethic of the society and careful past management of its shared resources gave Dyer the capital to develop a strong manufacturing economy.
+The “hands to work” ethic of the Society and careful past management of its shared resources gave Dyer the capital to develop a strong manufacturing economy.

-Because they were responsible for the shared contributions, and the shared inheritance of all family members, Shaker trustees were expected to keep detailed records of all business transacted in behalf of the society.
+Because they were responsible for the shared contributions, and the shared inheritance of all Family members, Shaker trustees were expected to keep detailed records of all business transacted on behalf of the Society.
 Instead of creating independently verifiable account books, as the position demanded, Caleb relied heavily on cryptic notes and his own remarkable memory.
 The combination of a demonstrated commitment to his Shaker family and his strong record of financial success made it hard to criticize this shortcoming.
-In ways no one could anticipate, the absence of good business records ultimately cost the society dearly.
+In ways no one could anticipate, the absence of good business records ultimately cost the Society dearly.

-Caleb Marshall Dyer died on July 21, 1863 in Enfield, New Hampshire and was buried in the Enfield Shakers Church Family Cemetery.
+Caleb Marshall Dyer died on July 21, 1863, in Enfield, New Hampshire, and is buried in the Enfield Shaker Church Family Cemetery.

-Caleb Dyer holds the unhappy distinction of being the only Shaker to be murdered.
-Given that his mother, Mary Marshall Dyer, engaged in a life long crusade to prevent the Shakers from taking in children, it is particularly ironic that Caleb would die at the hands of an angry father.
-His death was shocking and emotionally devastating.
-Eventually it was also economically ruinous to the Enfield Shakers.
-In the wake of his death one of Dyer’s major business associates– The Shaker Woolen Mill in Enfield–made a claim against Caleb Dyer that was opportunistic and fraudulent.
+Caleb Dyer holds the unhappy distinction of being the only Shaker to be murdered, an event that was widely reported in newspapers throughout the country, most completely in The Boston Traveler on July 21, 1863 (p.
+2).
+Given that his mother, Mary Marshall Dyer, engaged in a lifelong crusade to prevent the Shakers from taking in children, it is particularly ironic that Caleb would die at the hands of an angry father.
+His death was shocking and emotionally devastating, not only to the Shakers but also to the community at large.
+An article published in the Independent Democrat in Concord, New Hampshire on July 30, 1863 (p.
+7) is typical of many that were published after his funeral.
+Eventually, his untimely death also proved to be economically ruinous to the Enfield Shakers.
+In the absence of detailed financial records, Brother Daniel Taylor, the surviving Church Family trustee, was forced to advertise in the New Hampshire Statesman in Concord, New Hampshire, during August and September 1863 to ask financial claimants to identify themselves.
+Unfortunately, one of Dyer’s major business associates–the Shaker Woolen Mill in Enfield–made a claim against Caleb Dyer that was opportunistic and fraudulent.
 For 20 years the Shakers fought the case in court, but because they lacked essential documentation, the case was ultimately decided against them.

 There was no question in Believers’ minds that this was a great miscarriage of justice.
 But they had also been taught the fundamental Shaker principle of separation from the world and its ways.
 By engaging so extensively in business with those outside their faith, many Shakers believed that Enfield was forced to learn the hard lesson of “you reap what you sow.”